junkun-ren/PersonalWebsite/content/0-research.md

 **Example results**<a name="subparagraph4"></a>
 <div>
 {% include figure.html img="TE3.png" alt="BEF stoichiometry framework illustration" caption="A conceptual framework of the stoichiometric relationship between biodiversity and ecosystem functioning (BEF) in food web.
-H. Hillebrand et al., BAAE." width="90%" %}
+H. Hillebrand et al., BAAE." width="50%" %}
 {% include figure.html img="phyto to zoo flux3.png" alt="BEF stoichiometry framework illustration" caption="A conceptual framework of the stoichiometric relationship between biodiversity and ecosystem functioning (BEF) in food web.
-H. Hillebrand et al., BAAE." width="90%" %}
+H. Hillebrand et al., BAAE." width="50%" %}
 </div>

+- Energy transfer efficiency is much lower than element transfer efficiency; carbon flux is much higher than element flux between consumer and producer
+- The diversity of consumers can enhance transfer efficiency; the diversity of consumers doesn?t necessarily enhance the flux from phytoplankton to zooplankton
+- Increasing N,P input doesn?t necessarily promote transfer efficiency; increasing N,P input in general could promote the flux

 I still need to think about why